darshitvvora/mvx/doc/developers.rst

 GitHub Issues
 -------------
-Now that you have successfully compiled and launched OpenShot Video Editor, be sure to check out our list of bug reports on GitHub: https://github.com/OpenShot/openshot-qt/issues.
+Now that you have successfully compiled and launched  Edit X Pro, be sure to check out our list of bug reports on GitHub: https://github.com/OpenShot/openshot-qt/issues.
 Also, feel free to send me an
 email: jonathan@openshot.org and introduce yourself!
 I'm always here to help if you have any questions.